Skip to main content

 • Source new email contacts at the same company

-• Then, whhen you’ve sourced these new contacts in bulk, proceed to risk analyze them before reaching out.
+• Then, when you’ve sourced these new contacts in bulk, proceed to risk analyze them before reaching out.

-You'll still be able to conduct sales efforts toward the overall target customer and reduce the risk of your emails being filtered into spam and hurting future prospecting efforts.
+You'll still be able to conduct sales efforts toward the target account and reduce the risk of your emails being filtered into spam, and avoid hurting future prospecting efforts.

 Do Not Mail & Abuse